vexor/vx-promo/_posts/2014-02-19-depoy-rails-applications-using-ansible-and-mina.md

 This is provision tool.
 Actually, for the current moment, we use Puppet for our company projects.
-In general, I have took part in Puppet implementation in our company and i can say that me and my colleagues are satisfied with results.
+In general, I have took part in Puppet implementation in our company and I can say that me and my colleagues are satisfied with results.
 But when i found Ansible it has very interested me.

 * It doesn’t need a central server.
 Task running goes from local machine.